 - most accounting systems maintain an Audit log which means you can trace back when changes were made and by who

-- most software will produce standard reports such as Profit and Loss and Balance Sheets, VAT return can even be produced relatively easy.
+- most software will produce standard reports such as Profit and Loss and Balance Sheets, VAT returns can even be produced relatively easy.
 Caution is advised though as it is still a case of ‘garbage in garbage out’ if you are not familiar with these reports it is always beneficial enlisting help from an Accountant.

 It is not the function of this article to recommend accounting packages currently available but I will nonetheless list a few of the packages that you may find useful (DISCLAIMER: NONE OF THE FOLLOWING PACKAGES ARE ENDORSED OR RECOMMENDED BY TW ACCOUNTING SERVICES)